The Best European Country to Start a Business According to Your Profile

 How to Open a Business in North Macedonia

-Ranking at the Ease at Doing Business Index: 17th
+Ranking at the Ease of Doing Business Index: 17th

 Minimum Investment: At least €400,000 must be deposited in a local bank account.